To restore individual files and folders from FAT, NTFS and ReFS file systems, you can use the File-Level Restore wizard.

 When you perform file-level restore, Veeam Backup & Replication performs the following operations:

-- Veeam Backup & Replication mounts disks of the VM from the backup or replica to the backup server or machine on which the Veeam Backup & Replication console is installed, under the C:\veeamflr\<vmname> folder.
+- Veeam Backup & Replication mounts VM disks from the backup or replica to the mount server under the C:\veeamflr\<vmname> folder.
+For more information on the mount server, see Mount Server.

 For accessing VM disks content, Veeam Backup & Replication uses its proprietary driver.
 VM disks are not physically extracted from the backup file or VM replica.
 Veeam Backup & Replication emulates their presence on the backup server or Veeam Backup & Replication console.
 The backup file or VM replica itself remains in the read-only state.